mdjoh/mdjoh/README.md

 Thanks for visiting my GitHub page!

-💬 **About me:**
+💬 **About Me:**
-- Versatile problem solver looking to tackle complex problems in data analytics and AI 💻📈🤖
+- Versatile problem solver looking to tackle complex problems in research, data analytics, and AI 💻📈🤖
 - AWS and Tableau certified
 - Master of Management in Artificial Intelligence (MMAI) from the Smith School of Business
 - MSc in biomechanics from Queen's University